 Figure 4.
 This figure shows the change in the reduction temperature as a function of the increasing flow of the reducible mixture.

-All of the results which were outlined in this article illustrate the positive impact of high pressure and high reducible mixture flow in terms of substantially reducing the reduction temperatures of the varying species of oxide which are present in a catalyst.
+All of results which were outlined in this article illustrate the positive impact of high pressure and high reducible mixture flow in terms of substantially reducing the reduction temperatures of the varying species of oxide which are present in a catalyst.

 Frequently occurring during oxides’ reduction, the sintering of active species can be significantly enhanced by a reduction in the temperature of the reducible species.
 This leads to a higher dispersion, which in turn produces improved activity and selectivity of the catalyst.